maiconrs95/dev-full-cycle-3.0/challenges/1.docker/server/README.md

 # Users List
 ```

-After server is started, you will see in the console the log:
+After server is started, you will see in your console:

 ```
 app is running on port: 3000